Chemical-Biology-STP/orca-goat-generator/README.md

 - ORCA 6.0 or later installed
 - SLURM job scheduler
 - Bash shell (usually default)
+- Python 3.6+ (optional, for Python version of the script)

 **Don't worry if you're new to HPC!** This guide will walk you through everything step-by-step.